The histological workup for breast cancer diagnosis and treatment

-The most important hormonal indicators to idenfity are the positive presence of oestrogen and progresterone receptors.
-Breast cancers which overexpress high amounts of oestrogen and progesterone receptors are likely to be more responsive to endocrine therapy treatment.
-Estrogen and progesterone receptors levels are detected in the nucleus of maligant cancer cells only, by the application of a protein-based stain.
+The most important hormonal indicators to identify are the positive presence of estrogen and progesterone receptors.
+Breast cancers which over express high amounts of estrogen and progesterone receptors are likely to be more responsive to endocrine therapy treatment.
+Estrogen and progesterone receptors levels are detected in the nucleus of malignant cancer cells only, by the application of a protein-based stain.

 HER-2; human epidermal growth factor receptor 2

 Human epidermal growth factor receptor 2 (or HER2, or Her-2/neu/c-erb B2) has been an important aspect of breast cancer histology since about 1987.
 It has been shown that high levels of either HER2 gene amplification or protein expression tends to result in a poorer breast cancer prognosis.
 A monoclonal antibody therapy was developed to counter the effects of HER2, (trastuzumab), and its use has been shown to reduce rates of recurrence and mortality in HER2 postie early stage breast cancers.

 In the image above, the brown stain is attaching to HER-2 receptors, which would indicate a fairly “positive” result for HER-2/neu.
 Consequently, treatment for this particular breast cancer would likely benefit from the use of herceptin.

 The epidermal growth factor receptor (EGFR or HER1) is a type 1 tyrosine kinase receptor that is expressed in normal breast tissue.
 Generally speaking, higher than expected levels of EGFR are accompanied by low levels of estrogen receptors, and other poor prognostic features.
 EGFR tends to be associated with grade III breast tumors.